-Staying positive is the best medicine for treating teacher burnout.
+Staying positive by avoiding comparisons is one of the best ways to ward off teacher burnout.
 It’s not always easy to do so in the midst of a stressful season in our career.
+We might be tempted to look around, observing what appears to be others’ perfections, and fill our heads with thoughts of inadequacy.
 In this post, read about ten different ways you can focus on what matters and enjoy the gifts you personally possess as you use them to bless others.

 It comes like a thief in the night, stealing our joy and making us question our worth.
 It consumes like fire, smoldering our love for teaching and deflating our perceptions of our own unique gifts and talents.
 What is this criminal?
 The comparison game.
 While seemingly innocent at first, comparing ourselves to other teachers will only result in feelings of frustration and inadequacy in the long run.

 In this world, there’s a lot of pressure on educators.
 Daily, we push ourselves to the limit of our capabilities, striving to go above and beyond.
 Sometimes, our efforts are noticed.
 Many times, however, they are not.
 Things happen that make us doubt our worth and question our longevity in the field.
 Perhaps you can identify with some of these scenarios:

 - One of your colleagues is given credit or praised for an idea that was originally yours.

 - Someone else’s classroom decorations are more “Pinterest-worthy” than yours.

 - Your students like other teachers better than you — they’re cooler, trendier, easier, funnier, prettier, etc.